 If a visitor is injured at your jobsite or property damage occurs during a renovation, for instance, general liability insurance can cover medical bills or the cost of repairs.
-This policy provides liability coverage related to:
+This policy provides liability insurance coverage related to:

 Talk to a licensed Insureon agent to find out if your construction business is eligible.

-Builder’s risk insurance: Builder’s risk insurance can pay for damage done to a structure still under construction, such as fire or vandalism at a construction site.
+Builder’s risk insurance: Builder’s risk insurance can pay for damage done to a structure still under construction, such as a fire or vandalism at a construction site.

 Additional insured endorsement: This extends coverage to anyone other than the policyholder, and can be required by clients, contractors, and subcontractors depending on the project or contract.